GuillemBarroso/robot-path/README.md

 ## Testing

-The file `test.py` contains unit testing for two of the main functions of the application.
+The file `test_main.py` contains unit testing for two of the main functions of the application.
 Moreover, a collection of paths with known end point are executed in order to test the system.

 To run all tests use

 ```
-pipenv run python test.py
+pipenv run pytest
 ```